NVIDIA/fsi-samples/plugins/rapids_plugin/README.md

 ```bash
 pip install gquant
 ```
-Or install `gquant` at the root directory:
+Or install `gquant` at the gQuant directory:
 ```bash
 pip install .
 ```